modyo-community/build-static-sites/README.md

-# Convert a static Site
+# Convert a static site
 Learn how to convert an HTML-based site to the Modyo architecture.

 ## Prerequisites